contagon/handbook/handbook/29-meetings-in-the-church.md

 On occasion, the stake president could share instruction from Church leaders, including from Area Seventies in coordinating councils (see [29.4](29-meetings-in-the-church.md#294-coordinating-council-meetings)).

-This meeting does not take the place of the stake president’s regular interviews with each bishop (see [5.2.1.2](https://www.churchofjesuschrist.org/study/manual/general-handbook/5-stake-leadership?lang=eng¶=title_number6-p130#title_number6)).
+This meeting does not take the place of the stake president’s regular interviews with each bishop (see [6.2.1.2](6-stake-leadership.md#6212-bishoprics)).

-To understand principles that guide council meetings in the Church, all council members should study [chapter 7](7.md).
+To understand principles that guide council meetings in the Church, all council members should study [4.3](4-leadership-in-the-church-of-jesus-christ.md#43-councils-in-the-church) and [4.4](4-leadership-in-the-church-of-jesus-christ.md#44-principles-of-effective-councils).

 ### 29.3.12 Other Stake Meetings